Nerdmaster/terminal/README.md

 Note that the example has some special handling for a few keys to demonstrate (and verify correctness of) some key interception functionality.

+### terminal.Prompt

+`terminal.Prompt` is the closest thing to the terminal which exists in the crypto package.
+It will draw a prompt and wait for input, handling arrow keys and other special keys to reposition the cursor, fetch history, etc.  This should be used in cases where the crypto terminal would normally be used, but more complex handling is necessary, such as the on/after keypress handlers.

 ### terminal.AbsPrompt